gamblevore/speedie/Documentation/Message.md

             description "An in-depth look at creating applications \n      with XML."
     ...

 Much better!
 Actually the file is 25% smaller already, although XML->Jeebox can usually save a lot more than that.
+From now on, we can pass in `books.box` instead of `books.xml` to our app.

 We could do searching in the file, but first a few safety checks.
 Lets only do the `XML->Jeebox` conversion if we pass an XML file, and lets tell them we did it!
 Also, lets make sure we return if parsing fails.